khushii-19/Project_Jarvis/README.md

 ## 🔄 Workflow

 1. **Initialization**
-   - Prints and speaks "Initializing Jarvis..."
+   - Prints and speaks "Hello I'm Jarvis.How can I help you today"

 2. **Wake Word Detection**
    - Continuously listens for the wake word **"Jarvis"**.